Mohamad Hammoud (footballer, born 1987): Club career

 Starting his career at Olympic Beirut, Hammoud moved to Ansar in 2006, representing the club at the 2008 AFC Cup, before joining Safa in 2014.
 After two seasons, Hammoud joined rivals Akhaa Ahli Aley, staying at the club for two seasons, before moving to Shabab Sahel in 2018.
 On 17 July 2022, Hammoud joined Bourj on a free transfer.
+He moved to Riyadi Abbasiyah in the Lebanese Second Division one season later, on 25 July 2023.
+Hammoud returned to Bourj ahead of the 2024–25 Lebanese League.

 International career

-Between 2011 and 2015, Hammoud represented the Lebanon national team seven times, taking part in the 2014 FIFA World Cup qualifiers.
+Between 2011 and 2015, Hammoud represented the Lebanon national team seven times, participating in the 2014 FIFA World Cup qualifiers.